 Now, lay over all, a very rich biscuit dough, lightly rolled out to one-fourth inch in thickness.
-Decorate this with leaves, or other cut-out designs, and arrange them over the covering and moisten the under sides with water, to make them adhere during the baking.
+Decorate this on top with leaves, or other cutout designs, and arrange them over the covering and moisten the under sides with water, to make them adhere during the baking.

 Place long strips of the dough over the brim of the pie dish, and press with the bowl of a spoon in concentric designs.

-Bake in a moderate oven for an hour.
+Bake in a moderate oven (350°F) for an hour, or until done.
 Pieces of the crust are cut off for serving, and spoonfuls of the apple pulp are served with them on the plate, then, as soon as convenient, the inverted cup is removed, and the rich liquid collected under it is spooned over each serving of crust and apples.
-Delicious.
+Delicious!

-Cover with top crust and bake in hot oven (450°F) for ten minutes; then reduce heat to moderate (350°F) for fifty minutes.
+Cover with top crust and bake in hot oven (450°F) for ten minutes; then reduce heat to moderate (350°F) for fifty minutes, or until done.
 This makes six delicious servings.